 Cub Scouts (Boys and Girls Grades K-5)

 With fun and discovery at every turn, Cub Scouting provides a foundation youth can stand on to embrace opportunity, overcome obstacles and make new discoveries.
-Adventure is waiting!
+Adventure awaits!

 Join the Adventure

 Families carve out time for Cub Scouting because it provides opportunities for their sons and daughters to explore the outdoors, engage in the community, and develop life skills and interests, all while having FUN!
 Cub Scouts earn recognition while doing activities that encourage self-responsibility, confidence, and willingness to help others.
-Get to know your child’s friends and their families as part of a den made up of similar age kids and gender.
-Having separate dens allows girls and boys to learn and grow at the pace that is unique to their development.
+Get to know your child’s friends and their families as part of a den made up of similar aged and gendered kids.
+Having separate Dens allows girls and boys to learn and grow at the pace that is unique to their development.
 Anyone, including those who attend school outside Piedmont, is welcome to join.

 Things We Do

 A SAMPLING OF FUN SCOUT ADVENTURES THROUGHOUT THE YEAR…

-Explore new trails, discover creatures big and small, pitch a tent, use a compass, or cook over an open fire.
-Play outdoor games with your friends and family.
-Cub Scouts plan multiple activities throughout the year, including:
+Explore new trails, discover creatures big and small, pitch a tent, use a compass, cook over an open fire, and play in the great outdoors with your friends and family.
+Cub Scouts are a part of multiple activities throughout the year, including:

 Family Highlander Hikes

-Scouts sharpen their outdoor skills at this September overnight for 4th & 5th Grade Webelos Cub Scouts and their parents.
+Cub Scouts sharpen their outdoor skills at this October overnight for 1st – 3rd Grade and their parents Fri – Sat, and 4th & 5th Grade Webelos and their parents from Sat – Sun.

-Three evenings of adventure by lantern light for all 1st and 2nd graders and an adult partner!
-Enjoy crafts, games, making (and eating) s’mores, and building sailboats to race in the rain gutter regatta race!
-October, Dracena Park.
+Three evenings of adventure by lantern light designed for 1st and 2nd graders and an adult partner!
+Enjoy crafts, games, making (and eating) festive treats, and building sailboats to race in the rain gutter regatta!
+In late October around the Piedmont Community Hall.

 Tree Lot Fundraiser

-Work alongside older Scouts to sell trees and hone sales skills at the Annual Christmas Tree Lot, Piedmont Council’s largest fundraiser of the year.
+Work alongside older Scouts to sell trees and hone your sales skills at the Annual Christmas Tree Lot, Piedmont Council’s largest fundraiser of the year.

-Create lasting memories building your dream machine and competing in this long-standing tradition held every February.
-Open workshops are held in advance to help your child create, design and race their wooden racecar on Race Day!
+Create lasting memories building your dream machine and compete in this long-standing tradition held every February.
+Attend an open workshop in advance to help your child create, design and race their wooden car on Race Day!